This is a special edition of MSim for NASA/JPL's ATHLETE.

 ADMIN used to cmmand ATHLETE leg poses at the Moses Lake field test.
 Video speed 4x.

-A lighter-weight jar is also available which includes MSim-ATHLETE, MSim, and VonaUtils, but no third-party dependencies, and there is also an extra-light jar which contains MSim-ATHLETE only.
+A lighter-weight jar is also available which excludes dependencies (except ADMIN which is not otherwise distributed), and there is also an extra-light jar which excludes external dependencies, source code, and documentation.

 A group at Stanford university has considered the problem of autonomous kinodynamic path planning for ATHLETE [HBLW06].
 The MSim related work also applies.